 Unlike filters, maps do affect the types of their argument distributions, meaning that maps cannot be as freely commuted as filters.
-However, often we can push a map f below another operation f by composing f with the function associated with f other words, we can perform the mapping described by f implicitly within f in order to delay the actual map step.
-These transformations should be used judiciously since they can obscure the original meaning of f but they are safely limit preserving and may be useful to setup other transformations.
+However, often we can push a map $^f$ below another operation o by composing f with the function associated with o.
+In other words, we can perform the mapping described by f implicitly within o, in order to delay the actual map step.
+These transformations should be used judiciously since they can obscure the original meaning of o, but they are safely limit preserving and may be useful to setup other transformations.